Prosono/SMARTi_BaseComponent/README.md

 # Disclaimer

-This integration adds multiple automations, sensors, entities and helpers to your Home Assistant installation.
-They are all named "SMARTi_xxx" for easy filtering and not to conflict with existing helpers, entities, automations etc you might already have present and will not affect your current installation.
-Please do note that if you are bothered by this, then the SMARTi integration is not for you.
+This integration enhances your Home Assistant setup by adding multiple automations, sensors, entities, and helpers.
+All components are prefixed with "SMARTi_xxx" to ensure easy filtering and to prevent conflicts with any existing items in your installation.
+Rest assured, the integration is designed to seamlessly coexist with your current setup.
+However, if this naming convention is a concern for you, the SMARTi integration may not be the right fit.

 # License

-This repo is licensed under the MIT licenese, meaning you can do whatever you want with it, fork it, copy it, modify it, re-distribute it etc, the configuration files it donwloads to your Home Assistant instalaltion is NOT licensed under the same license.
-After instalaltion, the necessary licenes are placed within the "smartiliceneses" folder
+This repository is licensed under the MIT license, granting you the freedom to fork, copy, modify, and redistribute its contents as you see fit.
+However, please note that the configuration files downloaded to your Home Assistant installation are not covered under the same license.
+Upon installation, the applicable licenses for these configuration files are placed in the "smartilicenses" folder for your reference.

 # Support, bugs and reporting

-Please report bugs, issues and other things at support@smarti.dev
+If you encounter any non-breaking bugs, please open an issue in the GitHub repository.
+For any immediate issues, bugs, issues, or feedback, please contact our support team at support@smarti.dev.
+We value your input and strive to continuously improve our products and services.